NoelleDL/SwappedKeys/README.md

 After I began, I realized that my plan of splitting up the expressions and then performing operations on them was going to be brutal until I discovered `eval()`.
 Since it evaluates a string, this made life much easier.

+As I previously mentioned, figuring this out in my head first made it more confusing and I got stuck longer than I needed to be.
 If I had more time, I would have done TDD.
-However, it's been an incredibly long time since I've coded in Ruby.
+However, it's been an incredibly a while since I've coded in Ruby and I was concerned about how long this might take.
 This is also done in just one class and this could be broken up into several classes.
 I could also create a display method to the display the swapped keys and call it instead of the string interpolation which is a bit messy.